whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 <br>

 ![Fabletics May 2015 Top](/img/FableticsMay2015top.jpg)
 The River of Grass outfit comes with a black top, but you can change the color and since I have so many black tops already, I opted for the Cucumber color –a light mint green color.
-The fit is relaxed and I didn’t think anything of it, but now that I have it, I think sizing down for anything that they state as a relaxed fit would be the best way to go.
-I ordered an XS but it fits more like a Small.
-So if you want the tank top to be more fitted, size down.
+The fit is relaxed and although I ordered an XS, it fits more like a Small.
+After wearing it all day today, I actually like the fit.
+It makes your sports bra peek out from the side, which is a type of look that I like sometimes.
+If you want the tank to be more fitted, I’d recommend sizing down.

 <br>
 <b>VERDICT:</b> I’m quite impressed with the quality of Fabletics and I’m definitely keeping this subscription.
 Since this is my first outfit, I only paid $35, but I would gladly have paid the $69.95 price for the amount of items I got.
 And if I ever feel overwhelmed with outfits or just can’t find anything I like, I can skip that month through my online account before the 5th of the month, easy!